mlzski/RNA-seq/README.md

 # RNA-Seq pipeline

 ## Description:
-RNA-Seq pipeline for single-end or paired-end data

-**>>>A description of your project follows.
-A good description is clear, short, and to the point.
-Describe the importance of your project, and what it does.<<<**
+RNA-Seq pipeline incorporating six different programs for sequence data (FASTQ files) processing.
+It can be used for single-end or paired-end data.
+The processing starts from raw FASTQ data with quality control check, using FastQC.
+The raw data is then trimmed using Trimmomatic, which is followed by another quality control check using FastQC.
+The trimmed data is then aligned to the reference genome using STAR and indexed by SAMtools, with duplicates marking by Picard Tools.
+The final step includes read quantification using featureCounts to obtain read counts.

 ## Installation: